GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Qualitative Results

 \subsection{Outgroup Review of GroupEnvoy's Responses}

-To evaluate whether GroupEnvoy authentically represented outgroup perspectives (DR2), two of the three outgroup members (P1 and P2) independently reviewed all 30 responses of GroupEnvoy from the experimental sessions; P3 did not consent to this additional procedure.
-Each response was classified as \textit{explicitly stated} in the original outgroup discussion, \textit{aligned} with the reviewer's views though not explicitly discussed, or \textit{neither}.

-P1 classified 21 of 30 responses as explicitly stated and 8 as aligned, with 1 classified as neither.
-The single discrepancy involved confusion between biographical details of two outgroup participants.
-P2 classified 17 of 30 as explicitly stated and 11 as aligned, with 2 classified as neither.
-One of the discrepant responses introduced a cultural conflict point that had not been discussed in the outgroup session; the other overstated a point that P2 personally disagreed with.

-Overall, both reviewers classified the substantial majority of responses (29/30 for P1; 28/30 for P2) as either explicitly stated or aligned with their views, suggesting that GroupEnvoy's outputs largely preserved the content and stance of the original outgroup discussion.
-The small number of discrepancies, however, reveal two distinct failure modes: factual confusion between outgroup members' personal details, and generation of content not grounded in the source discussion.
-These limitations are examined further in the Discussion (Section~\ref{sec:design_implications}).
+Both reviewers classified the GroupEnvoy's responses as either explicitly stated or aligned with outgroup views (P1: 29/30; P2: 28/30), suggesting that the agent largely preserved the content and perspective of the original outgroup discussion.
+The small number of discrepancies revealed two distinct failure modes: factual confusion between outgroup members' biographical details (i.e., \textit{persona cross-contamination}) and the generation of content not grounded in the source discussion (i.e., \textit{unattested inferences}.
+These limitations are examined further in the Discussion (Section~\ref{sec:dr2_discussion}).